Define nonverbal communication:

 |The possibility of miscommunication is less||The possibility of miscommunication is more|

 Contact is what we’re talking about, every contact is a touch of communication.
-These pretty little things touch the souls, either soothe it or hurt it.
+These pretty little things touch the soul, either soothe it or hurt it.

 Do you like someone talking to you seeing somewhere else or to more dislike it look at someone else?
 Certainly not, absolutely unacceptable.
 Metaphorically speaking, eyes listen, so if someone is looking at you while you speak, you know that he is listening.
 And that’s also a reason why nonverbal communication is important.